-Christian Riis-Madsen is managing partner of O’Melveny’s Brussels office and a member of the Antitrust and Competition Practice.
+Christian Riis-Madsen is managing partner of O’Melveny’s Brussels office, a partner in our London office and a member of the Antitrust and Competition Practice.
 He focuses on EU competition and regulatory law.

 Christian has a good understanding of commercial issues and provides companies with pragmatic advice that is well-connected with the business realities.
 In this respect, Chambers Europe 2013 notes that clients describe him as "well connected, thoughtful and quick," Chambers Global 2011 states that Christian is “impressing clients with his pragmatic, client-focused attitude and strong attention to detail,” and Legal 500 EMEA 2012 notes that Christian "has a ‘keen understanding of competition law’ and its application to a commercial situation."

 Christian has significant experience in high-tech industries involving fast evolving markets, IP rights, and complex trade patterns.
 In Legal 500 EMEA’s 2011 rankings, Christian is singled out for his “‘problem-solving orientation,’ and awareness of particular hi-tech business sectors.”

 - acting for the AMD in the Intel case securing the highest fine ever imposed by the European Commission,

 - securing acquittal for several companies involved in cartel investigations, including for a leniency applicant, and